Swedish donors generally prepared for identity release but majority want support for potential contact

 Regulatory Context:

 Only altruistic gamete donation is allowed.
 Donors can receive compensation for expenses and inconvenience, but not payment for the gametes themselves.
+Donors must be 18 years or older.

 Related Posts